 They’re not exactly driver’s cars, but does that matter when most roads are so congested these days?
 No matter how much they make an SUV better for on-road driving, it is still an SUV.
 They just don’t have the dynamics of a normal road car.
 They’re inherently incapable of being pushed to their limits on decent roads, so for someone seeking a pure driver’s car, a low-riding sedan, hatch, or coupe is always going to be more enjoyable.

 Crossovers and SUVs are usually less efficient than cars.
 When compared closely, crossovers are less efficient than the same-sized passenger cars.
-Why, you might ask?
+Why you might ask?
 Well, they have increased weight, and they are higher above the ground and less aerodynamic.
-On top of all that, their height and raised center of gravity also makes them more prone to rollovers in accidents.
+On top of all that, their height and raised center of gravity also make them more prone to rollovers in accidents.

 It’s impossible to say if crossovers and SUVs are better than a sedan or hatchback because it depends on what you want to use them for.
 For the majority of daily driving duties, a sedan or hatch is every bit as good as a crossover or SUV, and sometimes better.
 However, if you want something bigger, especially something that can go off-road, then the SUV or crossover is the way to go.

 A substantial number of the crossovers and SUVs you see on the road have never been taken anywhere other than the road.
 In other words, they haven’t been utilized for the purpose they have been made for.
 In my book, that makes them an expensive toy, which is fine if you can afford to spend good money on features you never use.